gulyslae/gulyslae.github.io/_posts/2019-08-05-SLAE32-reverse_tcp_127.0.0.1.md

 title: "SLAE32 Assignment 2 extramile - revshell to 127.0.0.1"
 excerpt: "a little extramile for assignment 2: i'm using a remote address that contain null bytes"
 ---
     ; name       : tcprevshell
     ; author     : Sandro "guly" Zaccarini SLAE-1037
-    ; purpose    : the program will create a new connection to a given ip/port and present a shell to it ;            as extramile, i'm using an address with known nullbytes: 127.0.0.1 ;            this code has been written for SLAE32 assignment 2 ; references : https://syscalls.kernelgrok.com/ , /usr/include/linux/net.h , man socketcall ; license    : CC-BY-NC-SA
+    ; purpose    : the program will create a new connection to given ip/port and present ;              a shell to it.
+    ;              as extramile, i'm using an address with known nullbytes: 127.0.0.1 ;              this code has been written for SLAE32 assignment 2 ; references : https://syscalls.kernelgrok.com/ , /usr/include/linux/net.h ,
+    ;              man socketcall
+    ; license    : CC-BY-NC-SA
     ;
     ; high level flow:
     ; socket -> connect -> dup fd -> spawn /bin//sh
     ;
-    ; i'll use different function name to keep it more readable. mostly, function are never called and are used just as "anchor for the human eyes"
+    ; i'll use different function name to keep it more readable. mostly, function are ; never called and are used just as "anchor for the human eyes"

     global _start

     section .text

-    ; dummy function used to break easily on gdb while debugging, just rets without touching anything ; i used to place a call trap and recompile, while having a "b trap" on ~/.gdbinit
+    ; dummy function used to break easily on gdb while debugging, just rets ; i used to place a call trap and recompile, while having a "b trap" on ~/.gdbinit
     trap:
     ret